-The IMP is a parent-run program, overseen by the Music Committee of the P&C Association.
+The IMP is a parent-run program, administered by a subcommittee of the Petersham Public School P&C Association.

-The IMP consists of three groups of ensembles: Band, Strings and Recorders.
+The IMP consists of four groups of ensembles: Band, Strings, Recorders and Percussion.

 Our conductors are:

 Our ensembles regularly perform at school events and a range of events in the wider community, including the Festival of Instrumental Music at the Opera House, Engadine Bandfest and Inner West Primary Schools Band Festival.